Using your sales report

 Knowing how many tickets you've sold, which ticket types may be selling best and where your sales are coming from are key to running an event.
 The sales report in your event dashboard provides data gathered from our own severs as well as Google Analytics to help you keep track of your ticket sales.

-Start by logging into your Quicket account, and go to Organiser Hub -> Manage Events then click on the name of your event.
-From the menu of your dashboard select Reports then Sales report .
+Start by logging into your Quicket account, and go to Organiser Hub -> My Events then click on the name of your event.
+From the menu of your dashboard select Reports then Sales Report.

 The data from each report is gathered from our own servers as well as from Google Analytics.
 Please note that we cannot verify the accuracy of any data supplied from Google Analytics.